 Obstetricians and nurses are trained to ensure that the labor and delivery process goes smoothly and safely.
 You trust them to act quickly if they see signs of distress in your baby.
 If they fail to meet this expectation, the consequences can be grave.
 The fetus may lose oxygen quickly and suffer brain damage, leading to cerebral palsy and other life-altering conditions.

-The experienced South Carolina birth injury attorneys of McGowan, Hood & Felder, LLC, take such cases very seriously.
+The experienced South Carolina birth injury attorneys of McGowan, Hood, Felder & Phillips, LLC, take such cases very seriously.
 Injuries to babies and mothers during labor and delivery cause lifelong medical, emotional, and financial problems.
 While most birth injuries are preventable when doctors follow standard treatment protocols, medical malpractice is often to blame for complications.

 - Cerebral palsy